2017 North American Belgian Beer Festival (NABBF)

 This is a ticketed event.
 You can get tickets by going here

-This includes information on the beers, the breweries, tickets, seminars, and more.
+You can find all information related to the festival there (including information on the beers, the breweries, tickets, seminars, and more).

 Starting in October of 2015 I started to plan a beer buying trip over the Christmas break.
 This was brought about by two things that happened about the same time.
 First,